 Freezer Friendly Tips

-Eating properly takes a lot of effort, so I'm always looking for things that will save me time in the kitchen.
+Eating healthy takes a lot of effort, so I'm always looking for things that will save me time in the kitchen.
 One of the biggest timesavers is simple.
 I cook double and triple recipes, then freeze individual servings for later.

-Of course not everything can be frozen, so here's a little lesson on what freezing does to food and tips on how to freeze foods successfully.
+Of course, not everything can be frozen, so here's a little lesson on what freezing does to food and tips on how to freeze foods successfully.

 What does freezing do?